 - Meet with your academic advisor

-- Locate your classrooms (We highly encourage you do this BEFORE your first class.
+- Locate your classrooms (If you are taking classes in person, we highly encourage you to do this BEFORE your first class.
 Students often underestimate distances and arrive late for their first class)

 - Submit transcripts (Graduate Admissions Office, Johnson Center, room 245)

 - Find housing

 - Apply for a driver's license

 If you are not sure how or where to start, please email email@example.com, we will help you to find the right resources and answer any questions you may have.

 All incoming F-1 and J-1 students are required to complete the online international student check-in upon arrival in the US.
 This is the key step to let Mason know you have arrived.
 Not doing so could cause problems with a variety of administrative requirements.
 Click here to learn more about the online international student check-in.

 The Office of International Programs and Services does not offer airport transportation to campus.
 Many students travel by Super Shuttle, taxi or Uber.

 As you review your checklist, you will come across key words such as Patriot Pass, Patriot Web, MasonLive, Mason Mobile and Blackboard.
 Don't worry if you get confused about what is what.
 It took us a while to figure it out too.
 To help you, OIPS created an interactive visual to explain the role of each tool and how they are connected.
 Click here to get started.

 Questions?
 Contact the IT Support Center at firstname.lastname@example.org.
 Make sure you include your name and G number.